Rockfire Resources (LON:ROCK) Stock Price Down 6.3% – Should You Sell?

-Rockfire Resources plc (LON:ROCK – Get Free Report)’s share price traded down 6.3% during trading on Saturday .
-The stock traded as low as GBX 0.14 and last traded at GBX 0.15.
-58,495,973 shares changed hands during mid-day trading, a decline of 2% from the average session volume of 59,435,109 shares.
+Shares of Rockfire Resources plc (LON:ROCK – Get Free Report) were down 6.3% during trading on Saturday .
+The company traded as low as GBX 0.14 and last traded at GBX 0.15.
+Approximately 58,495,973 shares changed hands during mid-day trading, a decline of 2% from the average daily volume of 59,435,109 shares.
 The stock had previously closed at GBX 0.16.

-Rockfire Resources (LON:ROCK – Get Free Report) last issued its quarterly earnings results on Monday, September 22nd.
+Rockfire Resources (LON:ROCK – Get Free Report) last released its quarterly earnings data on Monday, September 22nd.
 The company reported GBX (0.01) earnings per share (EPS) for the quarter.

 Rockfire Resources plc is a progressive copper and gold exploration company with a strong growth strategy.
 The Company has a goal of delineating significant copper and gold resources to move its projects towards feasibility and development.